uml2code/uml-to-code-java/README.md

-# UML2Code Library
+# UML2Code Java Library

-**UML2Code** is an open-source library that transforms UML diagrams into code skeletons.
+**UML2Code** is an open-source library that converts UML diagrams into ready-to-use code skeletons.
-It is designed to be educational and lightweight, helping students and developers quickly move from design to implementation.
+Designed for development teams and software architects, it accelerates the transition from design to implementation, ensures consistency across projects, and reduces boilerplate coding.
+With its lightweight and extensible architecture, UML2Code adapts to different workflows and programming languages.

 ---